nageswag/segmentation/README.md

 ```
  python3 test.py --model foo
  ```
- The test scripts masks the images (onyl for the considered classes) and also computes the above mentioned metrics, for the overall as well as class wise instances.
+ The test script masks the images (only for the considered classes) and also computes the above mentioned metrics, for the overall as well as class wise instances.

  ### Example results
  Coarse results based on just 3 epochs for each model (higher iterations would ofcourse yield better results) <br/>